awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/component-recipe-reference.md

 `ComponentDependencies`  <a name="recipe-reference-component-dependencies"></a>
 \(Optional\) A dictionary of objects that each define a component dependency for the component\.
 The key for each object identifies the name of the component dependency\.
 AWS IoT Greengrass installs component dependencies when the component installs\.
 AWS IoT Greengrass waits for dependencies to start before it starts the component\.
 Each object contains the following information:
 `VersionRequirement`
-The semantic version constraint that defines the component versions for this dependency\.
+The npm\-style semantic version constraint that defines the compatible component versions for this dependency\.
 You can specify a version or a range of versions\.
 For more information, see the [npm semantic version calculator](https://semver.npmjs.com/)\.
 `DependencyType`
 \(Optional\) The type of this dependency\.
 Choose from the following options\.
 + `SOFT` – The component doesn't restart if the dependency changes state\.